 Surprisingly enough, small businesses are still having difficulties in business plan consistency.
 That is the case for larger markets too, given the fact that more than one-quarter of UK small businesses don’t have a business plan at all.
 And they’re missing out on a £25bn of revenue in the process.

 It doesn’t have to be like that for the small business and enterprise industry.
 And we’re here to help.
-Every small business and medium enterprise not just in the UK, but in every other market too, can develop a strong SME business plan by the following principles:
+Every small business and medium enterprise can develop a strong SME business plan by the following principles:

-1. Make the business plan easy to read
+1. A strong SME business plan has to be easy to read

 This one is a general rule of thumb, but it works perfectly for a solid business plan.
 A business plan must be well designed and easy to comprehend as well.
 This is the case for the introductory statement as one of the key parts of the business plan, typically in one or two pages.
 It doesn’t matter if investors are with two decades of industry experience.
-Your business plan must be written in a straightforward language so everyone can understand what you want to achieve with your business idea.
+Your business plan must be written in a straightforward language so everyone can understand what you want to achieve.

 2. Present Market Analysis in your business plan